michaelchum/code-snippets/README.md

 code-snippets
 =============

-All little coding exercises and algorithms for experiment
+Little coding exercises and algorithms for practice in multiple languages